Assessing the Current Human Resources Talent Pool in ASEAN

 ASEAN’s roadmap for human resource development

 The ASEAN bloc is now the fifth-largest economy in the world, and the quality of its human resources will be vital to enhancing the sustainability and resilience of respective member economies.
-This is even more so after the disruptions caused to economic activity in the wake of COVID-19.Further, there are several megatrends that are set to impact human resources development in ASEAN, which include digital transformation, aging societies, social inequalities, and climate change.
+This is even more so after the disruptions caused to economic activity in the wake of COVID-19.impact human resources development in ASEAN, which include digital transformation, aging societies, social inequalities, and climate change.

 The integration of digital technologies alone has redefined the scope of many current jobs and established new forms of labor while leaving other roles redundant.
 Investing in human resources that align with digital transformation will therefore be an important goal for many ASEAN members.
 That will also likely be followed up by new human resources development policy frameworks focusing on equitable education, life skills, and vocational training.